-- 8.1 An FMIA securities settlement facility should conduct its money settlements in central bank money, where practical and available, to avoid credit and liquidity risks. - 8.2 If central bank money is not used, an FMIa securities settlement facility should conduct its money settlements using a settlement asset with little or no credit or liquidity risk. - 8.3 If an FMIIf a securities settlement facility settles in commercial bank money, or its participants effect settlements using commercial settlement banks, it should monitor, manage, and limit-its credit and liquidity risks arising from the commercial bank money settlement agents and commercial settlement banks.
-In particular, an FMIa securities settlement facility should establish and monitor adherence to strict criteria for commercial banks that play an integral role in the settlement process, its settlement banks that take taking account of, among other things, their regulation and supervision, creditworthiness, capitalisation, access to liquidity, and operational reliability.
-An FMIA securities settlement facility should also monitor and manage the concentration of its and its participants' credit and liquidity exposures to its commercial bank money settlement agents and commercial settlement banks.

-- 8.4 If an FMIIf a securities settlement facility conducts money settlements on its own books, it should minimise and strictly control its credit and liquidity risks. - 8.5 An FMI's A securities settlement facility's legal agreements with any commercial bank money settlement agents, and participants' agreements with commercial settlement banks, should state clearly when transfers on the books of the relevant commercial bankindividual settlement banks are expected to occur, that transfers are to be final when effected, and that funds received should be transferable as soon as possible, at a minimum by the end of the day and ideally intraday, in order to enable the FMI securities settlement facility and its participants to manage credit and liquidity risks.
+- 8.1 An FMIA securities settlement facility should conduct its money settlements in central bank money, where practical and available, to avoid credit and liquidity risks. - 8.2 If central bank money is not used, an FMIa securities settlement facility should conduct its money settlements using a settlement asset with little or no credit or liquidity risk. - 8.3 If an FMI a securities settlement facility settles in commercial bank money, or its participants effect settlements using commercial settlement banks, it should monitor, manage, and limit-its credit and liquidity risks arising from the commercial bank money settlement agents and commercial settlement banks.
+In particular, an FMIa securities settlement facility should establish and monitor adherence to strict criteria for commercial banks appropriate to their role in the settlement process, its settlement banks that take taking account of, among other things, matters such as their regulation and supervision, creditworthiness, capitalisation, access to liquidity, and operational reliability.
+An FMIA securities settlement facility should also monitor and manage the concentration of its and its participants' credit and liquidity exposures to its commercial bank money settlement agents and commercial settlement banks. - 8.4 If an FMI a securities settlement facility conducts money settlements on its own books, it should minimise and strictly control its credit and liquidity risks. - 8.5 An FMI's A securities settlement facility's legal agreements with any commercial bank money settlement agents settlement banks should state clearly when transfers on the books of the relevant commercial individual settlement banks bank are expected to occur, that transfers are to be final when effected, and that funds received should be transferable as soon as possible, at a minimum by the end of the day and ideally intraday, in order to enable the FMI securities settlement facility and its participants to manage credit and liquidity risks.